 We use 2 tbsp of lemon juice total, which works out to 0.01 servings per muffin.
 This is well within the recommended range.
 Since I'm using fresh lemon, there's no need for lemon extract.
 The fresh lemon juice and zest does such a good job at bringing out the lemon flavor you want!

 Monash doesn't list lemon zest in their app.
 However, there are two low FODMAP recipes on the Monash blog that use a similar serving of lemon juice and zest, so we're good to go.

 For another one of our wet ingredients, we'll also be using milk.
-If you’re in the elimination phase of the program, you’ll need to use lactose-free milk.
+If you're in the elimination phase of the program, you'll need to use lactose-free milk.

 However, while butter technically belongs to the dairy family, according to the Monash app, butter doesn't have any FODMAPs (because it's all fat).
 Just check the label for ingredients like “milk” and “milk solids.”

 Last but not least, blueberries.
 According to Monash, blueberries are low FODMAP in servings of 0.25 cups (40 g) per sitting.
 Servings of 1/3 cups (50 g) or more are high in the FODMAP fructan.
 (Remember, you can use fresh or frozen blueberries.
 It's according to your preference!)

 Our recipe uses 1.5 cups total, which works out to 0.5 servings per sitting.
 This is well within Monash's recommended range.